OpenM-Project/mcdoc.github.io/secretlol.md

 Also, you can patch the game's code completely and pack it in a `.appx` and you can install it and then you dont need to do anything else.

+There are also other methods like ClipSVC, SetACL and BlueSky Method.
+We will also define these later.

 ## Store DLL and Cracking/Patching

 ::: tip Tip